| |

 Windows Dynamic Data Exchange, using the spreadsheet macro language.

 Send results to a results window, and save to a log file.
+SCRIPT EDITOR

 HyperChem's scripting capability is one of its most versatile